-The grade appeal form and supporting materials must be received by SOE's Office of Student Affairs within 30 calendar days of the final course grade being posted in SIS.
-The grade appeal form and supporting materials should be mailed to the following address-Johns Hopkins University School of Education, Office of Student Affairs, 6740 Alexander Bell Drive, Columbia, MD 21046-or emailed to soe.students@ jhu.edu.
-(The term "grade appeal" should be referenced in the email subject link.)
-Acting as the designee of the Vice Dean, the Office of Student Affairs will review and determine that the appeal was initiated within the 30-day appeal window and that appropriate supporting materials have been submitted.
-In certain circumstances, the Office of Student Affairs may contact the student asking for further information-for example, requesting additional supporting materials or clarification regarding the appeal.
+The grade appeal form and supporting materials can be mailed with a postmark no later than thirty (30) calendar days after the final course grade has been posted in SIS to the Johns Hopkins University School of Education, Office of Student Affairs, (6740 Alexander Bell Drive, Columbia, MD 21046) or emailed to Jenny Eddinger (at soe.students@jhu.edu).

-Following the initial review by the Office of Student Affairs, and provided the appeal was initiated within the required 30-day timeframe and includes all supporting materials, the Office of Student Affairs shall forward the grade appeal form and supporting materials to the Vice Dean to decide the case.
+The Office of Student Affairs (OSA) will review the documents to determine whether the appeal falls within the parameters established above and that it includes appropriate supporting materials.
+The OSA may contact the student, instructor, or adviser for additional materials or clarifications.

+If the OSA is not satisfied that the appropriate conditions have been met, it will send a letter informing the student of this finding and will notify the Vice Dean of Academic Affairs of this action.
+A decision by the OSA to reject an appeal on this basis may not be appealed.

+If the OSA is satisfied that the appropriate conditions have been met, it shall forward the grade appeal form and supporting materials to the Vice Dean of Academic Affairs (or designee), who will appoint a faculty hearing committee to review the case.
+The hearing committee must consist of at least three faculty members drawn from the Student Affairs Committee, plus a representative from the OSA.
+Following review of the body of evidence, the committee will render a decision within thirty (30) days of receiving the appeal.
+The OSA will submit a written letter outlining the hearing committee's decision to the Vice Dean of Academic Affairs (or designee).

+The Vice Dean of Academic Affairs (or designee) will deliver the hearing committee's judgement in writing to the student, the instructor, faculty adviser, and the program lead within seven (7) days of receiving the hearing committee's decision.
+A copy of the letter will be placed in the student record maintained by the Registrar's Office.

-After the Vice Dean (or designee) has delivered his/ her judgment, a student may, as a final action, appeal the decision in writing to the Dean of the School of Education.
+A student may, as a final action, appeal the hearing committee's decision in writing to the Dean of the School of Education within seven (7) days of receiving the decision.
 In such cases, the Dean (or his/her designee) will determine if the case warrants further consideration.

-Review of grade appeals at the Dean's level will focus on procedural considerations, assuring that internal appeal processes have been followed in accordance with stated policies.
-At the discretion of the

-Dean, a hearing committee may be appointed to review the case and make a recommendation.
+Review of grade appeals at the Dean's level will focus solely on procedural considerations, assuring that internal appeal processes have been followed in accordance with stated policies.
+At the discretion of the Dean (or designee), a new hearing committee may be appointed to review the case and make a recommendation to the Dean (or designee).
 Any decision rendered by the Dean (or designee) is final and cannot be appealed further.

-All final course grade appeals must be initiated within 30 calendar days after the final course grade has been posted in SIS and all appeal cases must be resolved within 90 calendar days from the date the student submits the Course Grade Appeal Form and all required supporting materials to SOE's Office of Student Affairs.
-For appeals that reach the Vice Dean and Dean's level review stage, the School of Education shall notify the student in writing that the student's grade appeal has been received.
-Notification of the final decision concerning a final course grade appeal will be communicated to the student's faculty adviser and placed in the student's record.
+For appeals that reach Dean's level review stage, the School of Education shall notify the student in writing that the student's grade appeal has been received.
+Notification of the final decision by the Dean (or designee) concerning a final course grade appeal will be communicated to the instructor, the student's faculty adviser, and program lead, and placed in the student record maintained by the Registrar's Office.